 Role of cabin crew

-The essential primary part of their job is about having confidence and knowledge level to deal with any emergency or security problem that may arise.
+The most critical aspect of their job involves possessing the confidence and knowledge to handle any emergency or security issues that might arise.

 Role of cabin crew